-{\bf Notation and Conventions:} Manifolds are assumed to be finite dimensional, paracompact, and Hausdorff.
-For any action of a group $K$ on a manifold $M$ and for any point $p$ of $M$, $K_p$ will denote the stabilizer of $p$ in $K$. $G$ will always denote a torus (a compact connected commutative finite dimensional Lie group) and $\fg$ will always denote its Lie algebra. $\Z_G$ will always be used to denote the integral lattice of $\fg$; that is, the lattice $\ker(\exp:\fg\to G)$.
-The notation $\langle \cdot, \cdot \rangle$ will denote the canonical pairing $\fg^*\times\fg\to \R$.
+{\bf Notation and Conventions:} Manifolds are assumed to be finite dimensional, paracompact, and Hausdorff. $G$ will always denote a torus (a compact connected commutative finite dimensional Lie group) and $\fg$ will always denote its Lie algebra. $\Z_G$ will always be used to denote the integral lattice of $\fg$; that is, the lattice $\ker(\exp : \fg \to G)$.
+The notation $\langle \cdot,\cdot \rangle$ will denote the canonical pairing $\fg^*\times \fg \to \R$.

 In using manifolds with corners, we will follow Karshon and Lerman and use the convention of Joyce (see \cite{Joyce}).
-An $n$-dimensional manifold with corners is a paracompact Hausdorff topological spaces admitting an atlas of charts to sectors of $\R^n$ (open subsets of subsets of $\R^n$ of the form $[0,\infty)^k\times \R^{n-k}$).
-Smooth maps of manifolds with corners are then defined in the same way smooth maps of manifolds are defined: continuous maps that locally factor through smooth maps on charts.
-In particular, this means that we are expressly {\em not} thinking of manifolds with corners as stratified spaces with maps of stratified spaces as the only smooth maps.
+An {\em $n$-dimensional manifold with corners} is a paracompact Hausdorff topological spaces with a maximal atlas of charts to {\em sectors of $\R^n$} (open subsets of subsets of $\R^n$ of the form $[0,\infty)^k\times \R^{n-k}$).
+The {\em index of a point $x$} in a manifold with corners is the integer $k$ for which there exists a chart $\varphi$ to a sector $[0,\infty)^k\times \R^{n-k}$ with $\varphi(x)=0$ (note: index is called {\em depth} in \cite{Joyce}).
+The set of all points $x$ in a manifold with corners $X$ with index $k$ is denoted $S^k(X)$ and each $S^k(X)$ is naturally a manifold without boundary.
+Smooth maps of manifolds with corners are defined in the same manner as smooth maps of manifolds are defined: continuous maps that locally factor through smooth maps on charts.
+In particular, this means that we are expressly {\em not} thinking of maps of manifolds with corners as maps of stratified spaces.